kevindangkhoama/DS2003/README.md

 ## Questions:
-1) How does NBA success translate from playoffs to the regular season? (explore scoring in playoffs vs regular season) -Scatter plot with two colored poins (playoffs and regular) with stats
+1) How does NBA success translate from playoffs to the regular season? (explore scoring in playoffs vs regular season) -Scatter plot with two colored points (playoffs and regular) with stats (PPG, RPG, APG)
 2) What positions are the most durable (played the longest and for the most games) in a regular season?
 -Box plot of games played for each position (Regular season) -Box plot of minutes played for each position (Regular season)